YehudaRothstein/excaliburfrc.github.io/tutorials/git/rebase.md

 </details>
 <details id="ghd-rebase">

-Click on `Branch > Rebase current branch`, and select the branch to rebase onto, and click `Start rebase`.
+Click on `Branch > Rebase current branch`, select the branch to rebase onto, and click `Start rebase`.

 ![](img/ghd-rebase.png)

 </details>
 <details id="ij-rebase">

 Open the Branches panel, click on `origin/main`, and then on `Rebase Current onto Selected`.

 ![](img/ij-rebase.png)

 ---